Basic Roasted Broccoli

 VARIATIONS:

-• Use lemon juice and add some rosemary.
+• For a Mediterranean flair: Use lemon juice and toss with chopped rosemary.

-• Add chili flakes and diced garlic with lemon.
+• For a touch of heat: Add red chili flakes and minced garlic with lemon.

 Related Posts